ninbura/windows/README.md

 # steps
 1. update & configure your motherboard's bios
-	- attach any size flash drive to your computer
+	- attach a flash drive to your computer (preferably less than 32gb)
 	- format your flash drive as fat32 ([tutorial](<https://www.asus.com/support/FAQ/1044735/>))
 	- download the latest bios file from your motherboard's support page
 	- copy the bios file to the flash drive